Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Empirical results

-We compare the survival rate (in case of intubation) among excluded patients for various guidelines in Figure \ref{fig:true_survival_exclusion_NYS}-\ref{fig:true_survival_exclusion_sofa_covariates}.
-In Figure \ref{fig:true_survival_exclusion_NYS_triage}, we note that among the patients excluded by the NYS guidelines at triage, the survival rate in case of intubation would have been above 40 \% (for all levels of ventilator capacity).
-This is higher than 32.7 \% (p$<$0.001), which means that at triage, the NYS guidelines are mis-identifying patients who would not benefit from ventilator treatment.
-At reassessment, and compared to triage, the NYS guidelines achieve lower survival rates (in case of intubation) among patients excluded (Figure \ref{fig:true_survival_exclusion_NYS_reassessment}).
-Compared to NYS guidelines, our novel triage guidelines based on SOFA, SOFA and age, and SOFA, demographics and comorbidities, are identifying for exclusion those patients with lower survival rates (when intubated) (Figures \ref{fig:true_survival_exclusion_sofa_all}, \ref{fig:true_survival_exclusion_sofa_age_all},\ref{fig:true_survival_exclusion_sofa_covariates_all}).
-We note that the tree policy based on SOFA, demographics and comorbidities does not exclude any patient at triage (Figure \ref{fig:true_survival_exclusion_sofa_covariates_triage}).
+We compare the survival rate (in case of intubation) among excluded patients for various guidelines in Figure \ref{fig:true_survival_exclusion}. \tb{For the sake of conciseness we only focus on NYS guidelines, the tree policies computed by Algorithm \ref{alg:optimize and fit}, and the MDP policy only based on SOFA.} We note that among the patients excluded by the NYS guidelines \textit{at triage}, the survival rate is always above 32.7 \%, which means that \textit{at triage}, the NYS guidelines are misidentifying patients who would not benefit from ventilator treatment. \textit{At reassessment}, the NYS guidelines achieve lower survival rates (in case of intubation) among patients excluded, i.e. the NYS guidelines perform better at identifying patients who would not benefit from intubation at reassessment than at triage. \tb{In contrast, our novel triage guidelines based on SOFA, SOFA and age, and SOFA, demographics and comorbidities, are identifying for exclusion those patients with lower survival rates (when intubated).
+We emphasize that the tree policy based on SOFA, as well as the MDP policy based on SOFA, does not exclude any patient \textit{at triage}.
 Additionally, among all policies, the survival rates (in case of intubation) among patients excluded \textit{at triage} is higher than the observed survival rates among patients excluded \textit{at reassessment}.
-This stark discrepancy between performances at triage and at reassessment suggests that it is significantly harder to foreshadow the future evolution of patients condition and status at discharge, at the moment of intubation.
-All the guidelines considered better identify patients who would not benefit from ventilator treatment, {\it after the patients have been intubated for at least 48h}.
-This may suggest that there should be more proactive decisions about withdrawing support from the patients who are not responding to intensive care treatment.
-Although ethicists generally consider the decision to proactively extubate a patient at reassessment morally equivalent to declining to offer intubation at triage, this action may cause more moral distress to clinicians carrying out the extubation~(see Chapter 5 in \citep{beauchamp2001principles}).
+This stark discrepancy between performances \textit{at triage} and \textit{at reassessment} suggests that it is significantly harder to foreshadow the future evolution of patients' condition and status at discharge at triage than at reassessment, after the patient has remained intubated for several days.
+We also note that even though all the guidelines considered here exclude approximately the same number of patients (see left plot in Figure \ref{fig:number_exclusion}), it appears that NYS guidelines exclude much more patients at triage than the other policies, even though as we discuss above it is more difficult to assess the benefits of intubation at triage than at reassessment.
+All the guidelines considered better identify patients who would not benefit from ventilator treatment, {\it after the patients have been intubated for at least 2 days}.
+This may suggest that more proactive decisions should be made about withdrawing support from patients who are not responding to intensive care treatment compared to patient exclusion at triage.} Although ethicists generally consider the decision to proactively extubate a patient at reassessment morally equivalent to declining to offer intubation at triage, this action may cause more moral distress to clinicians carrying out the extubation~(see Chapter 5 in \citep{beauchamp2001principles}).